huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

   - Computer Vision
 ---

-Variational methods are really powerful and have a variety of applications such as 2D segmentation and 3D reconstruction.
+Variational methods are really powerful and have a variety of applications, such as 2D segmentation and 3D reconstruction.
 However, today I will present to you one of their interesting applications: Image Denoising.

-Nowadays, the popularity and the adaptability power of CNNs are making engineers depend on more datasets with human-labeled ground truth, and the designing of CNNs like playing Lego, adding blocks, feeding a random input, and anticipating the desired output.
+Nowadays, the popularity and the adaptability power of CNNs are making engineers depend on more datasets with human-labeled ground truth, and the designing of CNNs like playing with Lego blocks, adding blocks, feeding a random input, and anticipating the desired output.
 But have you imagined how "our ancestors" can remove noise in an image without ground truth?
 If you do, let's dive into mathematics :).

 ## Formulation